Kolmen-Tech/default-token-list/.github/ISSUE_TEMPLATE/token-request.md

 Link to the official homepage of project/token:
 Links to the official socials of project/token:
 Link to CoinMarketCap or CoinGecko page of project/token (if exists):

+Initial liquidity (in base blockchain currency):
+Evidence of liquidity (provide any evidence that the token will have liquidity):